caddyserver/website/src/docs/markdown/build.md

 `update-alternatives` will create a symlink from the desired caddy binary to `/usr/bin/caddy`

+`systemctl restart caddy` will shut down the default version of the Caddy server and start the custom one.

 You can change between the custom and default `caddy` binaries by executing
 <pre><code class="cmd bash">update-alternatives --config caddy</code></pre>
-and following the on screen information.
+and following the on screen information, then restarting the Caddy service.